linkedin/cruise-control/docs/wiki/User Guide/Security.md

 `com.linkedin.kafka.cruisecontrol.servlet.security.SecurityProvider` interface.
 The implementation should be configured with the `security.provider` configuration.
 By default this is set to the `com.linkedin.kafka.cruisecontrol.servlet.security.BasicSecurityProvider` class which provides a HTTP Basic authentication.
-The configured authentication then can be enabled with the `enable.http.security=true` config in the properties file.
+The configured authentication then can be enabled with the `webserver.security.enable=true` config in the properties file.

 ### HTTP Basic

-By configuring Cruise Control with the `BasicAuthenticationProvider`, the user will gain a simple HTTP Basic authentication where the users' credentials are stored in a file given by the `basic.auth.credentials.file` config.
+By configuring Cruise Control with the `BasicSecurityProvider`, the user will gain a simple HTTP Basic authentication where the users' credentials are stored in a file given by the `basic.auth.credentials.file` config.
 This file is assumed to be stored in a safe, protected location and only accessible by Cruise Control.
 The format of the file follows Jetty's `HashLoginService`'s file format: